jjy1031/jjy1031.github.io/docs/Modules/SE-GSM/filter_gsm.py.md

 # filter_gsm.py

   Through this process, filtered structures can be obtained.
 This filtering algorithm excludes trivial pathways with strictly uphill energy trajectories, negligible energy variations, unfeasible structures, as well as redundant pathways.
+At first, this module reads gsm job files to parse the energy of each node, transition state (TS) energy or the indexes of the reactant/product/TS nodes.

  Certain cases need to be filtered :
 If the xTB calculations fail to converge or pyGSM terminated the execution due to its criteria, no png file will be generated.